Mon, Jun 14

 Until further notice, all court hearings and other court appearances will be made via Zoom video conferencing platform.
 For more information on how to schedule a virtual court hearing, please visit the Municipal Court page here.

-City Hall is to the public.
+City Hall is open to the public.
 Residents are still encouraged to use the drop box for utility and other payments.
-The lobby will be limited to 50% capacity with the building permit, utility, and municipal court window available for city business.
+The lobby is open and the building permit, utility, and municipal court window is available for city business.
 Social distancing will be observed.

 We urge you to visit the CDC's website for the most current information on COVID-19.